oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 **Implementation**

 Two general approaches can be used to implement IM-based protocol specifications:
-1) Translate the IM to a format-specific schema language such [Relax-NG](#relaxng), [JSON Schema](#jsonschema) or [CDDL](#cddl), then use existing serialization and validation libraries to process data in the selected format.
+1) Translate the IM to a data-format-specific schema language such [Relax-NG](#relaxng), [JSON Schema](#jsonschema) or [CDDL](#cddl), then use format-specific serialization and validation libraries to process data in the selected format.
-2) Use the IM directly as a format-independent schema language, using IM serialization and validation libraries to process data without separate schema-generation or code-generation steps.
+2) Use the IM directly as a format-independent schema language, using IM serialization and validation libraries to process data without separate schema generation or code generation steps.

 # 3 JADN Types
 JADN first-class types are defined in terms of their characteristics: